Children's Act safety checks

 What happens next?

 It is important that as part of your initial enrolment you let us know of any convictions you have or that are pending.
 If you are unsure whether a conviction impacts your ability to study your chosen programme, please contact the Student Enrolment and Information Centre to discuss this.
-Please note police vets are collected for VCA and the purposes of the programme of study requirements.
+Please note police vets are collected for CA safety checks and the purposes of the programme of study requirements.

 If as a result of the safety checking process an unsatisfactory result arises a student may be withdrawn from their programme of study.
 Students must also declare any pending or new convictions that arise at any stage during their enrolment.
 A conviction or failure to declare a conviction may also result in a student being immediately withdrawn from their programme.